How to Build an App Like Uber in 2026 — Complete Taxi App Development Guide

 India — Bike Taxi Boom

 Rapido processes 25 million rides per month and is still growing.
 The bike taxi segment is largely unserved in tier-2 and tier-3 Indian cities.
 Cost-conscious consumers prefer bikes over expensive car taxis.
+New entrants targeting specific cities with aggressive driver incentives can build strong local market share before scaling.

 UAE and GCC